Orbeon Form Builder is a visual form designer which allows you to build and deploy forms in minutes right from your web browser.

 A few useful terms used in this document:

-- Form data.
-Form data is data that is captured or edited by a form definition.
+Form data.
+Form data (often also called a document) is data that is captured or edited by a form definition.

 On the client, Form Builder requires a modern web browser.
 For specifics, see the release notes of the Orbeon Forms release you are using.